by Gowri Mohanakrishnan

 Is this your first visit here?
 Welcome to Indian Chai Stories!

+If you've ever visited a tea garden or lived in one, or if you have a good friend who did, you would have heard some absolutely improbable stories!
 You will meet many storytellers here at Indian Chai Stories, and they are almost all from the world of tea gardens: planters, memsaabs, baby and baba log.
 Each of our contributors has a really good story to tell - don't lose any time before you start reading them!

 My name is Gowri Mohanakrishnan and I'm a tea planter's wife.
 I started this blog because one of the things that I wouldn't want us to lose in a fast changing world is the tea story - a story always told with great seriousness, no matter how funny - always true( always ), maybe a tall tale, long, or short, impossible, scary, funny or exciting but never dull.
+The blog is updated every two to three days.
 You will find yourself transported to another world!

 Happy reading!
 Cheers to the spirit of Indian Tea!